Parotid Duct Obstruction

 - Inflammation of the parotid gland (from an infection)

-- Anticholinergic medicines (like atropine)
+- Anticholinergic medicines such as atropine

 - Injury to the duct